 - @stable - Stable API or behavior, MUST be implemented

 - @proposal - Proposal for stabilization, SHOULD be implemented

 - @draft - Feature sketch, thoughts aggregation, MAY be implemented

-Last published 7 months ago by honzajavorek.
+Last published about 1 year ago by honzajavorek.